Kesh-web/Digitalocean-vm-tutorial/README.md

 ## Connect to your newly created Droplet ##

-To connect you'll need to put this command below with the details from "droplet list" above
+To connect you'll need to put this command below with the details from "droplet list" above.

 ```
 ssh example-user@"your-droplet-ip-address"